Esox: Fossil species

-The oldest fossil species of Esox is Esox tiemani, from the late Paleocene aged Paskapoo Formation of Canada, which differs little from modern species.
-Other fossil species include Esox kronneri, from the Eocene of the Green River formation, and Esox nogaicus, is known from the Pleistocene of Ukraine, and species from the Miocene (Esox sibiricus) and Pliocene (Esox moldavicus) deposits from Ukraine, Poland, Kazakhstan, Mongolia, and Moldavia.
-Two additional fossil species, both from the Cretaceous of Alberta, Canada, are placed in their own genera: Estesesox foxi (Santonian to Campanian), and Oldmanesox canadensis (Campanian to Maastrichtian).
+The oldest fossil species of Esox is Esox tiemani, from the late Paleocene of Canada, which differs little from modern species.
+Two additional fossil species, both from the Late Cretaceous of Alberta, Canada, are placed in their own genera: Estesesox foxi (Santonian to Campanian), and Oldmanesox canadensis (Campanian to Maastrichtian).
+Esox kronneri is one of the rarest known fish from the Eocene-aged Fossil Butte lagerstatte of Wyoming, USA.
+E. kronneri appears to be more closely related to the North American pickerels (subgenus Kenoza) than to the circumboreal "pike" (subgenus Esox) lineage, suggesting these two lineages diverged by the Early Eocene.

+The alleged Late Cretaceous species "Esox monasteriensis" von der Marck, 1863 is thought to be an indeterminate teleost.
+Other fossil fish genera such as Enchodus and Platinx also had their type species be initially described under Esox.

 Diet

 Pike feed on a wide range of food sources, predominantly smaller shoal fish.
 Pike are also cannibalistic, sometimes preying upon smaller members of their own species.
 This can be seen clearly in the northern pike.

 They will also prey on insects and amphibians such as newts or frogs in times when their usual food is scarce, and occasionally on small mammals like moles or mice when caught water-borne.
 Small birds such as ducklings may become a target for hungry pike.
 Pike are also known to prey on swimming snakes.